ory/docs/docs/oathkeeper/api-access-rules.md

   group or if he/she has permission to perform that action.
 For the full list of available authorizers, click [here](pipeline/authz.md).
 - `mutators`: A list of mutation handlers that transform the HTTP request before forwarding it.
-A common use case is generating a new set of credentials (e.g.
-  JWT) which then will be forwarded to the upstream server.
+A common use case is generating a new set of credentials (for example JWT) which then will be forwarded to the upstream server.
 When using ORY Oathkeeper's Decision API, it's expected that the API Gateway forwards the mutated HTTP Headers to the upstream server.
 For the full list of available mutators, click [here](pipeline/mutator.md).
-- `errors`: A list of error handlers that are executed when any of the previous handlers (e.g. authentication) fail.
+- `errors`: A list of error handlers that are executed when any of the previous handlers (for example authentication) fail.
 Error handlers define what to do in case of an error, for example redirect the user to the login endpoint when a unauthorized (HTTP Status Code 401) error occurs.
 If left unspecified, errors will always be handled as JSON responses unless the global configuration key